claudioandre-br/packages/README.md

 This repository contains Snaps, a Flatpak, Windows packages, and a Docker Image.

+John the Ripper snap package achieved 5 thousand active users (7 Day Active Users) [*].

 [Snap](http://snapcraft.io/) and [Flatpak](http://flatpak.org/) are cool new ways of distributing Linux applications among a wide range of different distros.
 They are technologies to deploy applications in a secure, sandboxed and containerised way.

+[*] The number of unique users who had at least one session within a 7 day period.

 #### Ubuntu Snap Packages